 It may be difficult for an appellant to show that there has been a miscarriage of justice.
 A miscarriage of justice will only be proved if it can be established that the conduct of the trial was interfered with (e.g. by tampering with the opposition witness, destruction of evidence, duress or fraud).
 Generally, the trial will not miscarry simply because available evidence was not produced at the trial.

-A review of a registrar’s interim order must be made within either seven days or one month, depending on the nature of the order (r 18.08 Family Law Rules).
+A review of a registrar’s decision, known as an Application for Review, must be made within 21 days of the order or decision being made.
 The review proceeds as a hearing de novo (a new hearing).

-Appeals from state court decisions are made by filing in the Family Court a Form 20 Notice of Appeal within 28 days of the date of the decision and complying with the provisions of pt 22.5 of the Family Law Rules (state magistrate’s decision).
-A single judge of the Family Court hears these appeals.
+Appeals from state court decisions are made by filing in the FCFCOA a Form 20 Notice of Appeal within 28 days of the date of the decision and complying with the provisions of ch 13 of the FCFCOA Family Law Rules (state magistrate’s decision).
+A single judge of the FCFCOA hears these appeals.